vitrivr/cottontaildb/README.md

 Please clone this repository including submodules or initialize them after cloning using `git submodule update --init --recursive`

 Before executing or building Cottontail DB, you need to generate Proto sources using the Gradle task `generateProto`.

+### Start Cottontail DB Server
-An executable distribution of Cottontail DB can then be built using the
+You can simply start a cottontail instance using `gradlew run`.
+Alternatively, an executable distribution of Cottontail DB can then be built using the
 Gradle tasks `distTar` or `distZip`.
 Distributions will be stored relative to the project root in `build/distributions`.

-### Start Cottontail DB Server
 Cottontail DB Server can be started using the distribution generated as described before `bin/cottontaildb` or `bin/cottontaildb.bat`.
 It requires a path to a valid configuration file as a program argument.

 ### Configuration